 Your employees are the backbone of your company.
 While you probably make most (or all) of the important decisions and help keep the company/business running smoothly, your employees are the ones who make sure your visions come to fruition.
 In a very real sense, they are the heart and soul of your company – and should be treated as such.

 Of course, there will come a time when you’ll have to let an employee go (for whatever reason) but for the most part, you’ll want to work with the people you have.
-Keeping your employees motivated in the workforce is a good way to make sure that energy levels stay high and that everyone is fully invested in their work.
+Motivation is a big part of workforce management, so make sure that energy levels stay high and that everyone is fully invested in their work.

 Check out our blog post for six easy and productive ways to motivate employees:

 1. Let your employees know your intentions and expectations

 It’s hard to be motivated when you don’t know why you need to be doing something.
 This is especially true in the workspace, where communication breakdowns can result in little to no work getting done – often because employees simply don’t know what to do.
 The solution is surprisingly simple: communicate with the people who work for you.

 This doesn’t just mean an office-wide memo sent out at the beginning of the week (though that’s important too).
 It means taking a few minutes to set each new employee on the right track.
 It means making sure they know that their questions will be answered.
 Give your employees a reason to work, let them know your high (but fair) expectations, and they will rise to the challenge.

 Making the workspace comfortable is one of the best ways to motivate employees.
 This doesn’t mean you have to go the Youtube HQ route with nap stations and play rooms.
 But what it should mean is that you work hard to make sure your employees have a healthy, restful work environment.
 It can be hard to feel and stay motivated in a dingy office with uncomfortable folding chairs and no air conditioning.